PlanB-Network/bitcoin-educational-content/courses/ln201/en.md

 +++

+# The Fundamentals
-# Understanding the Lightning Network
+## Understanding the Lightning Network

 ![Understanding the Lightning Network](https://youtu.be/PszWk046x-I)